Search

 Electronic Banking

-E-payments are encrypted and safely transferred directly between banking institutions.
-There are exponentially fewer opportunities for thieves to access your account information compared to paper checks.
-Plus, creating a counterfeit electronic transaction from your account is less likely, involving much more skill and access to resources than paper check fraud.
+E-payments are designed to be safely transferred directly between banking institutions, so there are fewer opportunities for thieves to access your account information compared to paper checks.
+Plus, creating a counterfeit electronic transaction from your account may be less likely, as it involves much more skill and access to resources than paper check fraud.

 More Benefits of E-Payments

-Suppliers that accept e-payments from their customers see a variety of advantages, including:
+Suppliers and their customers see a variety of advantages from issuing and receiving electronic payments, including:

 Time Savings

-Suppliers can receive and process payment 1-3 business days after payment approval with e-payment methods versus 10-14 days with paper checks.
+Suppliers can receive and process payment 1-3 business days after approval with e-payment methods.
 Plus, suppliers don’t need to make check runs when funds are delivered electronically.

 Speed

 Funds are transferred faster with e-payments and processing time is reduced.
-This helps businesses with cash flow and planning.
+This helps supplier businesses with cash flow and planning.
+These faster processing times also benefit buyer customers, as they help reduce late fees and potentially capture early payment discounts.

 Support for Hybrid Work